darinbl-pritchard45/notes/README.md

 5. Keep track of new developments: Subscribe to newsletters, follow blogs and social media accounts of tech giants, startups, influencers, companies, developers, designers, researchers, scientists, engineers, entrepreneurs, investors, communities, organizations, institutions, publications, magazines, journals, books and authors.
 6. Stay open-minded and adaptable: Be open to criticism, suggestions, new ideas and approaches.
 Learn from your mistakes and failures and keep moving forward.
 Embrace change and be ready to adapt to the ever-changing tech landscape.
 7. Be patient and persistent: Learning and mastering new skills takes time and effort.
 Don't give up easily.
 Persevere and stay focused on your goals.
 Success will follow.

+# 2024-02-29
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that code readability and simplicity often contribute more to efficiency in the long run than micro-optimizations."

+In other words, as a programmer, it's crucial to avoid trying to optimize your code too early in the development process without concrete evidence that it will improve performance.
+Invest your time in crafting clean, logical, and understandable code initially, because clarity and maintainability can prevent costly bugs and make future improvements easier.
+Only when you have measured and identified specific bottlenecks through profiling should you consider targeted optimizations.